Ron Rivest: Learning

+Elections

+A significant topic in Rivest's more recent research has been election security, based on the principle of software independence: that the security of elections should be founded on physical records, so that hidden changes to software used in voting systems cannot result in undetectable changes to election outcomes.
+His research in this area includes improving the robustness of mix networks in this application, the 2006 invention of the ThreeBallot paper ballot based end-to-end auditable voting system (which he released into public domain in the interest of promoting democracy), and the development of the Scantegrity security system for optical scan voting systems.

+He was a member of the Election Assistance Commission's Technical Guidelines Development Committee.

 Honors and awards

 Rivest is a member of the National Academy of Engineering, the National Academy of Sciences, and is a Fellow of the Association for Computing Machinery, the International Association for Cryptologic Research, and the American Academy of Arts and Sciences.
 Together with Adi Shamir and Len Adleman, he has been awarded the 2000 IEEE Koji Kobayashi Computers and Communications Award and the Secure Computing Lifetime Achievement Award.
 He also shared with them the Turing Award.
 Rivest has received an honorary degree (the "laurea honoris causa") from the Sapienza University of Rome.
 In 2005, he received the MITX Lifetime Achievement Award.
-Rivest was named in 2007 the Marconi Fellow, and on May 29, 2008 he also gave the Chesley lecture at Carleton College.
+Rivest was named in 2007 the Marconi Fellow, and on May 29, 2008, he also gave the Chesley lecture at Carleton College.
 He was named an Institute Professor at MIT in June 2015.